keatonb/keatonb.github.io/_posts/2020-05-04-least-squares-power-spectrum.md

 ```

 Here's the MLE fit plotted over the same simulated data as above, with
 the least-squares fit also displayed.

+<img src="http://keatonb.github.io/img/lorentzian_model_example_withMLEfit.png"
+/>

 The results from MLE and least
 squares are pretty similar in this case, but this is one of the
 friendly realizations where least squares doesn't overfit a single
 peak in the power spectrum.

-<img src="http://keatonb.github.io/img/lorentzian_model_example_withMLEfit.png"
-/>

 Let's run it 10,000 times and see how MLE
-does when we throw many realizations of noise at it.
+does when we throw many realizations of the data at it.

 ```python
 #Also run a ton of simulations for the MLE treatment